 The size of the AEZ varies depending on the application type.
 Use the table below to determine how far workers and other people must stay from the application.

 |Spray from more than one foot off the ground (or planting medium) and with medium or larger droplet size||25 feet in all directions|

 |All other application types||No AEZ required|

-Agricultural employers must not allow workers or other people to enter or be in the AEZ during an application.
-This includes housing within the boundaries of the property.
-For this requirement, the AEZ is limited to being on the establishment.
-This requirement went into effect on January 2, 2017.
+Effective January 2, 2017, agricultural employers must not allow workers or other people to enter or be in the AEZ during an application within the boundaries of their establishment.
+This includes housing or other buildings in the AEZ within the boundaries of the property.

 Handlers cannot begin an application if anyone is inside the AEZ within the boundaries of the agricultural establishment.
 If anyone enters the AEZ during the application, on or off the establishment, handlers must suspend the application.